ChamiRannulu/HR_Project/README.md

 # HR_Project

-* This Human Resource Management System (HRMS) is used to manage the human resource of the JMC group.
+*  This is a system that is used to manage the human resource of the JMC group.